Analytical results of the extensible freely jointed chain model: Langevin simulations.

-In order to estimate the effectiveness of the formulas obtained, we have performed a numerical fit on the simulations for different values of $\tilde{k}$ considered as a free parameter.
+In order to estimate the effectiveness of the formulas obtained, we have performed some numerical fit on the simulation data for different values of $\tilde{k}$, considered as the unique free parameter.
 The results are shown in Table~\ref{table}.
 As evident there, the predicted $\tilde{k}$s present an error up to $22\%$ for Eq.~(\ref{naive}), and even up to 32\% for Eq.~(\ref{naiveL}).
-Such big errors could be the origin of some anomalous discrepancies in the estimations of $k$ \cite{2009PRLSaleh}.
-The same fit analysis has also been done by using an ensemble of data points obtained from the numerical estimation of the end-to-end distance obtained by the exact integral (Eq.~(\ref{FJC_z1})).
-The results of the fitted parameters $\tilde{k}$ for the phenomenological expressions (Eq.~(\ref{naive}) and Eq.~(\ref{naiveL})) gives errors comparable with those presented in Table~(\ref{table}), with a difference of a few percents.
-Only for $\tilde{k}=1000$ the error decreases of around 40\%.
-The exact formula reports, expectably, negligible errors in the predicted $\tilde{k}$ values.
+So, such big errors could give important discrepancies in the estimations of $k$, when the latter is used as unique fit parameter.

+In principle, the complete experimental fit analysis presents up to three parameters~\cite{Busta1996,2009PRLSaleh}: the Kuhn length $l_0$, the elastic constant $\tilde{k}$, and the contour length $L_c$.
+This last parameter is just a multiplicative factor in all the equations (\ref{naive}), (\ref{naiveL}), and (\ref{xi_E}).
+In many experiments one geometrical parameter ($L_c$ or $l_0$) can be fixed from direct measures \cite{Grebikova2014,Grebikova2016Pol}, this way reducing to two the parameters to be fitted.
+In these conditions, the use of the formula $\xi_E$ in fitting the data provides optimum results for $\tilde{k}$ with a difference up to 30\% with the other formulas.
+In the case that both the geometrical magnitudes $L_c$ and $l_0$ can be independently fixed, the results in the estimation of $\tilde{k}$ are the ones shown in Table~\ref{table}.
+There, it is visible that the analytical formula $\xi_E$ provides estimations closer to the real values than the other expressions.